telerik/document-processing-docs/libraries/radwordsprocessing/editing/mail-merge.md

 With the nested mail merge functionality, it is possible to add all items to a single line.
 This is achieved by adding the group and regular fields to a single paragraph.

->caption Figure 1: Mail Merging on single row and the results
+>caption Figure 1: Mail Merging on a single row and the results

 ![Rad Words Processing mail merge](images/RadWordsProcessing_MailMerge_01.png)